pandalcp/myRepo/README.md

 # myRepo
-A test repository for learning GitHun
+A test repository for learning GitHub